UFC Fight Night: Barboza vs. Lee: Predictions & Analysis

 A few statistical edges stand out.
 Dvalishvili throws significantly more leather — a 3.1 sig. strike per minute gap.
 Dvalishvili is far more active with takedowns, averaging 11.0 more per 15 minutes.
 Simon has tighter striking defense, making opponents miss more often.

 The Pick: Ricky Simon over Merab Dvalishvili.
-The model gives Simon a slight nod at 56% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Simon a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Simon at 56% implied while our model sees 59% — a 3-point disagreement that could signal value.

 Luan Chagas